I am an Assistant Professor of Economics at the University of Pennsylvania. (I am on leave at MIT for Spring, 2020.)

 Journal of Economic Theory, Vol. 179, Pages 275-311, January 2019

 Abstract: Suppose an analyst observes inconsistent choices from either a single decision-maker, or a population of agents.
 Can the analyst determine whether this inconsistency arises from choice error (imperfect maximization of a single preference) or from preference heterogeneity (deliberate maximization of multiple preferences)?
 I model choice data as generated from imperfect maximization of a small number of preferences.
 The main results show that (a) simultaneously minimizing the number of inferred preferences and the number of unexplained observations can exactly recover the number of underlying preferences with high probability; (b) simultaneously minimizing the richness of the set of preferences and the number of unexplained observations can exactly recover the choice implications of the decision maker's underlying preferences with high probability.

-Abstract: An agent has access to multiple data sources, each of which provides information about a different attribute of an unknown state.
-Information is acquired continuously--where the agent chooses both which sources to sample from, and also how to allocate resources across them--until an endogenously chosen time, at which point a decision is taken.
-We show that the optimal information acquisition strategy proceeds in stages, where resource allocation is constant over a fixed set of providers during each stage, and at each stage a new provider is added to the set.
-We additionally apply this characterization to derive results regarding: (1) endogenous information acquisition in a binary choice problem, and (2) equilibrium information provision by competing news sources.
+Abstract: An agent has access to multiple information sources, each of which provides information about a different attribute of an unknown state.
+Information is acquired continuously---where the agent chooses both which sources to sample from, and also how to allocate attention across them---until an endogenously chosen time, at which point a decision is taken.
+We provide an exact characterization of the optimal information acquisition strategy for settings where the attributes are not too strongly correlated.
+We then apply this characterization to derive new results regarding: (1) endogenous information acquisition for binary choice, and (2) strategic information provision by competing news sources.